Auto-Write Research Reports

 What it is

-Auto-Write Research Report turns a Research Cafe into a full prose research report with inline citations and a formatted bibliography.
+Auto-Write Research Report turns a Research Cafe into a fully-cited research output in the format you need — a prose report, a short brief, a comparison table, a slide deck, or a data spreadsheet.
 Pick a topic and the AI researches it for you across the same providers you use in the Cafe (Web, Academic, etc.), ranks the strongest sources, and writes a report grounded in them.
 Or work the other way around: curate sources into your Serving Tray first, then let Auto-Write synthesise a report strictly from what you chose.
-Each report is saved as a first-class artefact inside the Cafe — open it back up any time, expand it inline to read it, edit its bibliography, export it, share it with another signed-in user, or feed it back into the Tray as input for a follow-up report.
+Each report is saved as a first-class artefact inside the Cafe — open it back up any time, read it in the central reading pane, change the citation style, copy, download, share with another signed-in user, or feed it back into the Tray as input for a follow-up report.

 Scope — what it covers and what it doesn't

-- In scope: topic-driven research from a one-line prompt; tray-only synthesis with no new searches; 8 citation styles; per-export style override; manual bibliography editing; BibTeX / RIS / PDF / Markdown export; re-using a report as a Tray item; per-report sharing via a share link; inline expansion in the Cafe column; citation display gated by scribe type; highlight-to-tray from expanded report text.
+- In scope: topic-driven research from a one-line prompt; tray-only synthesis with no new searches; 8 citation styles; in-report convert-to-style; copy and download; manual bibliography editing; BibTeX / RIS / PDF / Markdown export; re-using a report as a Tray item; per-report sharing via a share link; reading pane rendering; citation display gated by scribe type; highlight-to-tray from report text; five output formats (report, brief, comparison table, slide deck, spreadsheet); delete reports.

 - Out of scope: A whole-report PDF export (the source-card PDF export exists; report-body PDF doesn't yet).
-Per-Report citation-style picker inside the editor — style change happens on the Export Modal.
 Truly-public sharing (recipients must be signed-in Coffeescribe users).
 Auto Research ↔ Auto-Write unification (W1.4).

 Getting started — four modes